Nosp1/Dnd/README.md

 #### STEP 5: Choosing a race.

 At this point, StoryTeller supports *nine* races.
 You can choose between *Dragonborn*, *Dwarf*, *Elf*, *Gnome*, *Half Elf*, *Half Orc*, *Halfling*, *Human* and *Tiefling*.
-Each race has its own perks and limits, that can be found in our wiki pages.
+Each race has its own perks and limits, that can be found in [our wiki page](https://github.com/Nosp1/Dnd/wiki/Races).

 #### STEP 6: Choosing your age.